 Crafters will be present with many of their items featuring products from the Sugar Maple.
 There will be a Maple syrup judging contest and a cooking demonstration showcasing products using Maple flavoring.
 There will also be demonstrations on tapping Maple trees and dealers displaying items to get you started in tapping your own Maple trees.

-Other features of the day include the Antique & Collectible Appraisal Event; an antique tractor display; food stands featuring Maple flavored products; variety of music throughout the day; and the serving of the unique Maple flavored root beer floats.
+Other features of the day include the Antique & Collectible Appraisal Event; an antique tractor display; food stands featuring Maple flavored products; a variety of music throughout the day; Native American & Wisconsin History Maple Syrup Presentation; and the serving of the unique Maple flavored root beer floats.
 The Taylor County Land Conservation department will be on site with education on the benefits of preserving our trees and land.
-Door prizes will include the giving away of 300 3-year old Sugar Maple trees!
+Door prizes will include the giving away of 500 3-year old Sugar Maple trees!

 Children's activities include parade of floats for school age children 4th though 6th grades, photo contest, bounce houses, face painting and scavenger hunt.